geographic-barriers-and-cultural-exchange

 Urbanization and Its Impact on Cultural Practices

 Urbanization has transformed population distribution and cultural practices in many regions.
+Since 2007, more than half the world's population has lived in cities, and that proportion continues to rise.
 As people move to cities, they experience:

 Climate Change and Population Dynamics